 Let me be clear here.
 Respecting the sagittal plane during rotation does not mean we violate another universal attractor, “Chest out while rotating.”
-Thoracic extension during rotation is an important component of trunk efficiency as it adds a third dimension of volume to the stretch in the abdominals and chest.
+Thoracic extension during rotation is an important component of trunk efficiency as it optimizes the length of the abdominals and chest muscles.
 But, perhaps more importantly, thoracic extension (chest out) during rotation for a pitcher allows the scapula to slide down the thoracic cage and toward the back pocket.
 This clears the way for achieving optimal external rotation of the shoulder (lay back).
-If the arm side scapula does not move toward the back pocket (scapular retraction and depression), the pitcher may not be able to adequately externally rotate the the throwing shoulder to a position of full stretch or optimal length.
+If the arm side scapula does not move toward the back pocket (scapular retraction and depression), the pitcher may not be able to adequately externally rotate the the throwing shoulder to a position of humeral head centration and optimal length of the shoulder musculature.
 Failure to respect sagittal plane during rotation occurs when the pitcher extends his lumbar spine, thus removing the abdominals and dorsal paraspinals from within their narrow bandwidth of acceptable length.

 Another example of failure to respect the sagittal plane during rotation occurs commonly in pitchers with retroverted hips (sockets oriented facing outward and rearward).
 These pitchers tend to show a deficit in hip internal rotation.
 If retroversion of the hips is coupled with limited thoracic rotation and the pitcher’s first move projects him toward the arm side on deck circle, he will land with his lead leg across the midline.
 Since he lacks enough lead hip internal rotation range of motion to rotate around his front leg, the pitcher will be left with two options.

-Bart Hanegraaff, the hitting coordinator for the Dutch National Program and consultant for the Pittsburgh Pirates, spoke about real rotationand apparent rotation at the 2019 Baseball Skill Acquisition Summit.
+Bart Hanegraaff, the Director of Methodologies for the Pittsburgh Pirates, spoke about real rotation and apparent rotation at the 2019 Baseball Skill Acquisition Summit.
 With well-timed real rotation, the hips rotate, and the shoulder follow soon thereafter.
-If a hitter executes it well he achieves ideal stretch and optimal length of the abdominals throughout the swing.
+If a hitter executes it well he maintains pelvic stability and optimal length of the abdominals throughout the swing.
 With enhanced pelvic and trunk stability, the hitter’s the swing becomes robust (resistant to perturbation or unpredictable forces), and resilient (resistant to phase shifts that disrupt movement efficiency and could present injury risk).
-Well-timed real rotation is the essence of what most coaches refer to as “hip-shoulder separation” real can enhance power and adjustability, but is must be well coordinated and it may come with a cost in handling velocity.
-Depending on the quality and speed of the athlete’s movement, and his reaction time, If time pressure exceeds the athlete’s ability to execute real rotation.
+Well-timed real rotation is the essence of what most coaches refer to as “hip-shoulder separation” can enhance power and adjustability, but is must be well coordinated and it may come with a cost in handling velocity.
+Depending on the quality and speed of the athlete’s movement, and his reaction time, time pressure from high velocity pitching may exceed the athlete’s ability to execute real rotation.

-Since hitters are always under extreme time pressure, achieving repeal rotation may not always be possible.
-In many cases, apparent rotation or the kickback move, may present a viable and productive solution — if it is properly executed.
+Since hitters are always under extreme time pressure, achieving real rotation may not always be possible.
+In many cases, apparent (false) rotation or the kickback move, may present a viable and productive solution — if it is properly executed.
 The athletes hardware (his physical structure) also plays an important role if the kickback maneuver is chosen.
 A hitter with retroverted hips and/or poor thoracic rotation mobility may not be able to achieve real rotation if he strides with his lead hip closed, or if he dives in toward home plate.
 Hitters with retroverted hips and limited thoracic rotation probably won’t be able to clear the lead hip to rotate the pelvis and the torso in the same direction.
-In this case, the kickback might be the preferred solution, but it also comes with strings attached. (rotating the hips and torso in opposite directions) results in a net zero rotation in which the abdominals are neither fully stretched or optimally lengthened.
+In this case, the kickback might be the preferred solution, but it also comes with strings attached.

 Encouraging Self-Organization of Solutions

-Hitting and pitching are high-intensity movements that expose the athlete’s trunk to massive, unpredictable forces.
-Due to the nature of the skill, the forces and sensory information in hitting is obviously much more variable than on the pitching side.
-Still, in both tasks, the primary training goal of the instructor should be to provide an environment that encourages the athlete to find movements that fully stretch and/or optimally lengthen the abdominals and dorsal paraspinals.
-If a pitcher with retroverted hips and limitations in thoracic mobility strides across his body, drills and exercises that promote hip hinging and driving through the heel of can serve to elicit a back leg co-contraction which should improve the direction his load.
+Hitting and pitching begin as low intensity movements, but they rapidly phase shift into high-intensity states that expose the athlete’s trunk to massive, unpredictable forces.
+Due to the nature of the skill, the force and sensory information in hitting is obviously much more variable than on the pitching side.
+Still, in both tasks, the primary training goal should be to provide an environment that encourages the athlete to explore unstable conditions while finding and synchronizing the co-contractions necessary to optimize power, coordination, and protection.
+For example, if a pitcher with retroverted hips and limited thoracic mobility strides across his body, training experiences that promote hip hinging and a controlled ride can toward home plate should improve his direction.
+Better direction often eliminates downstream compensations

 Once the movement is sufficiently stable, we should create training experiences that allow the athlete to explore abdominal and paraspinal co-contraction options in a multitude of otherwise unstable trunk positions and postures.
 This is especially important for hitters who use the kickback technique.
 Since co-contraction is so critical to kick-back stability, we should design training plans that encourage self-organization of co-contractions.
 These concepts should be infused into every facet of training.